LCCC-IRIS-Lab/FormLab-3D/README.md

 3. Run the application to start creating 3D architectural compositions.

 ## 🗒️ Credits
 To everyone who played a role—your hard work, passion, and support have not gone unnoticed.
-A special thanks to all who were involved in the building this project.
+A special thanks to all who were involved in the building of this project.
 ### Product Owners
 - Sam Moshaver